TOAST-DOCS/Quickstarts/en/cleanup-resources.md

         * Floating IP: ✔ `(checked)`
 10. In the Success window, click **OK**.

 !!!
-TIP "To Know"
+TIP "Tips"
-\* Delete additional block storage, floating IPs
+    * Delete additional block storage, floating IPs
-\* When deleting material stored in object storage, **confirm the deletion**so that the user can see the contents.
+        * When deleting material stored in object storage, **confirm the deletion**so that the user can see the contents.

 ### Step 3.
 Delete the Auto Scale resource